AdamBrodzinski/RedScript/spec.md

 #### Prototypal Inheritance

-*Status*: **Not Implemented**
+*Status*: **Partially Implemented**

 This is an experiment to try and bring out JavaScripts true prototypal nature.
 The goal is to be able to *easily* inherit without using constructors or faux classes.
 Vanilla JS makes it very difficult to inherit from another object, unlike [self](http://en.wikipedia.org/wiki/Self_programming_language#Inheritance.2FDelegation), JavaScript's inheritance inspiration.
 One of the drawbacks to property delegation is keeping state in an object.
 Using `object myDuck clones duck` will copy all of the properties from duck into myDuck, ensuring it won't grab it's parents property by accident.
+Currently `clones` is not implemeneted yet.

 ```ruby
 object animal